-With the changing times and growing needs, unschooling is a concept that is fast replacing the conventional, time-honoured school system that’s prevalent in our times.
-With unschooling, you bring a miniature form of a classroom to the comfort of your home.
+Changing times and growing needs means new concepts.
+Unschooling is a concept that is fast replacing the conventional, time-honored school system that’s prevalent in our times.
+With unschooling, you bring a miniature form of a classroom into the comfort of your home.

 Learn at home with Speech Blubs App

 The more you practice, the more you learn!
 Try the Speech Blubs app for fun and engaging language learning with your little one.

 As a type of informal learning, there is much to be understood about unschooling.
 In essence, this form of homeschooling believes in putting learner-chosen activities as the main way of understanding and learning concepts.
 Unschooling focuses on students gaining the required education through real-life experiences that involve activities such as playing, household responsibilities, developing personal interests, and nurturing curiosity.